tylerlewiscook/world-cup/README.md

 # world-cup

-Data containing the game time and year (through 2014) when World Cup goals have been scored.
+Data containing the game time when World Cup goals have been scored.
+The data was scraped from Wikipedia and covers all World Cups though 2014.
+The R script `world_cup_goals_data.R` has the code that was used to acquire the data.